parse-community/docs/_includes/android/users.md

 1. The user is shown the Facebook login dialog or a prompt generated by the Facebook app.
 2. The user authenticates via Facebook, and your app receives a callback.
-3. Our SDK receives the user's Facebook access data and saves it to a `%{ParseUser}`.
-If no `%{ParseUser}` exists with the same Facebook ID, then a new `%{ParseUser}` is created.
+3. Our SDK receives the user's Facebook access data and saves it to a `ParseUser`.
+If no `ParseUser` exists with the same Facebook ID, then a new `ParseUser` is created.
 4. Your `LogInCallback` is called with the user.
 5. The current user reference will be updated to this user.

 In order to display the Facebook login dialogs and activities, the current `Activity` must be provided (often, the current activity is `this` when calling `logInWithReadPermissionsInBackground()` from within the `Activity`) as we have done above.

-`%{ParseUser}` integration doesn't require any permissions to work out of the box (i.e. `null` is perfectly acceptable).
+`ParseUser` integration doesn't require any permissions to work out of the box (i.e. `null` is perfectly acceptable).
 When logging in, you can only use read permissions.
 See our documentation below about [requesting additional permissions](#fbusers-permissions) (read or publish).
 [Read more about permissions on Facebook's developer guide.](https://developers.facebook.com/docs/reference/api/permissions/)

 ### Facebook Linking

-If you want to associate an existing `%{ParseUser}` to a Facebook account, you can link it like so:
+If you want to associate an existing `ParseUser` to a Facebook account, you can link it like so:

 ```java
 if (!ParseFacebookUtils.isLinked(user)) {